lonycell/grafana.v7/docs/sources/administration/image_rendering.md

     callback_url = http://localhost:3000/
     ```

-5. Restart Grafana.
+5. Restart ThingSPIN.

 ## PhantomJS

-> Starting from Grafana v7.0.0, all PhantomJS support has been removed.
-Please use the Grafana Image Renderer plugin or remote rendering service.
+> Starting from ThingSPIN v7.0.0, all PhantomJS support has been removed.
+Please use the ThingSPIN Image Renderer plugin or remote rendering service.

 ## Troubleshoot image rendering

-Enable debug log messages for rendering in the Grafana configuration file and inspect the Grafana server log.
+Enable debug log messages for rendering in the ThingSPIN configuration file and inspect the ThingSPIN server log.

 ```bash
 [log]
 filters = rendering:debug
 ```

-### Grafana image renderer plugin and remote rendering service
+### ThingSPIN image renderer plugin and remote rendering service

 The plugin and rendering service uses [Chromium browser](https://www.chromium.org/) which depends on certain libraries.
 If you don't have all of those libraries installed in your system you may encounter errors when trying to render an image, e.g.